PB Bancorp Inc. (PBBI)'s Financial Results Comparing With Northwest Bancshares Inc. (NASDAQ:NWBI) | New Business Observer

 Institutional & Insider Ownership

-The shares of both PB Bancorp Inc. and Northwest Bancshares Inc. are owned by institutional investors at 36.7% and 71.8% respectively.
-19.21% are PB Bancorp Inc.’s share owned by insiders.
-Competitively, insiders own roughly 0.9% of Northwest Bancshares Inc.’s shares.
+PB Bancorp Inc. and Northwest Bancshares Inc. has shares owned by institutional investors as follows: 36.7% and 71.8%.
+Insiders owned 19.21% of PB Bancorp Inc. shares.
+Comparatively, Northwest Bancshares Inc. has 0.9% of it’s share owned by insiders.

 Performance